@GwtCompatible public final class Tables extends Object

 specified supplier, whose cells are generated by applying the provided mapping functions to the

 input elements.
-Cells are inserted into the generated Table
+Cells are inserted into the generated Table in encounter order.

 If multiple input elements map to the same row and column, the specified merging function is